Skip to main content

 Denial of Service against the broker and the active subscribers.

-Building on [I-D.ietf-ace-key-groupcomm], its application profile for
+Building on [RFC9594], its application profile for publish-subscribe

-publish-subscribe communication with CoAP
+communication with CoAP [I-D.ietf-ace-pubsub-profile] provides a

-used in the architecture presented in this document, in order to
+security model that can be used in the architecture presented in this

-enable secure communication between the different parties as well as
+document, in order to enable secure communication between the

-fulfill the requirements above.
+publishers and subscribers that fulfill the requirements above.

 In particular, the application profile above relies on the ACE